Updated: Dec 15, 2020

 With such unknown qualities, Warners needed to find a name that brought respectability to the production, much like Superman casting Gene Hackman and Marlon Brando opposite an unknown Christopher Reeve.
 Jack Nicholson’s casting was top of the studio’s wish list for The Joker and they were willing to pay good money to get him – Nicholson’s pay packet is still legendary today.

-Unfortunately, the spot on casting of The Joker wasn’t enough to quell the wave of negativity.
-So Warners decided to release a teaser trailer made from rough assembly of footage, to put these fears to rest.
+Unfortunately, the spot-on casting of The Joker wasn’t enough to quell the wave of negativity.
+So Warners decided to release a teaser trailer made from a rough assembly of footage, to put these fears to rest.
 Thankfully people went nuts for the trailer (this time, in a good way) queuing at cinemas just to see it.
 It changed the whole concept of what a trailer could be.
 The Batman hype machine had begun and would dominate the summer of 1989, with the Bat symbol plastered across billboards, cereal boxes, t-shirts and even neckties, paving the way for every blockbuster film since.
 As producer Michael Uslan put it simply.“The wheel had been reinvented”

 With such development troubles and the marketing hype in overdrive, could the film live up to expectations?
-Fortunately for everyone involved, it was one of the most successful films of the year (just behind Indiana Jones and The Last Crusade) and the highest grossing DC film until The Dark Knight (2008).
+Fortunately for everyone involved, it was one of the most successful films of the year (just behind Indiana Jones and The Last Crusade) and the highest-grossing DC film until The Dark Knight (2008).

 “I want you to tell all your friends about me….”

 There’s a lot of reasons why the film works, from great casting, fantastic production design and a snappy script to gets straight into the action.
 The opening fools you into thinking you’re watching the Bruce Wayne origin story, with the mugging/attack of parents and their young son.
-However then Batman glides onto the rooftops like an Angel of Death to scare the bejesus out of the two criminals.
+However, then Batman glides onto the rooftops like an Angel of Death to scare the bejesus out of the two criminals.
 Within minutes, any images of Adam West’s dayglo Batman are safely banished.

-From there, we get a brief introduction to all the main characters; reporters Alexander Knox (Robert Wuhl) and Vicki Vale (Kim Basinger) on the case of Gotham’s six foot bat.
-The struggle between the Mayor’s office, featuring District Attorney Harvey Dent (Billy.
-Dee.
+From there, we get a brief introduction to all the main characters; reporters Alexander Knox (Robert Wuhl) and Vicki Vale (Kim Basinger) on the case of Gotham’s six-foot bat.
+The struggle between the Mayor’s office, featuring District Attorney Harvey Dent (Billy Dee.
 Williams) and Commissioner Gordon (a bumbling Pat Hingle) and the city’s gangsters Carl Grissom (Jack Palance) and Jack Napier (Nicholson).
 These points are reinforced whilst at the charity ball held by the mysterious (or just plain weird) billionaire, Bruce Wayne.

 This all sets up the origin of the villain, rather than the hero, who is fully formed but still a myth in Gotham.
 We quickly get to the first main action sequence at Axis Chemicals where a betrayed Napier and his goons are escaping the inept police, only to be picked off by one by one by Batman.
 Napier’s ego gets the better of him, and he ends up falling (or is he dropped?
 Discuss.) into a vat of chemicals to become the Clown Prince of Crime.

-The film has a great sense of pace, despite juggling various subplots of romance, mystery, and terrorism amongst some well choreographed action where Batman gets to show off his wonderful toys, including a heavily armed but incredibly inaccurate Bat-plane, (aka The Batwing).
+The film has a great sense of pace, despite juggling various subplots of romance, mystery, and terrorism amongst some well-choreographed action where Batman gets to show off his wonderful toys, including a heavily armed but incredibly inaccurate Bat-plane, (aka The Batwing).